MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/wwan/element-homeprovidername.md

 ---
-description: Defines the name of the Home Provider for a given SIM/Device.
+description: Defines the name of the Home Provider for a given SIM/Device (child of DefaultProfile).
 Search.Product: eADQiWindows 10XVcnh
 title: HomeProviderName (child of DefaultProfile) ms.assetid: 8c80386f-a778-49ec-9439-990220d17d13